 Zamperini’s belief that he will survive the odds, helped him to survive.
-On the life raft Zamperini would talk with his fellow survivors and tell them of his mother’s recipes to divert their minds off the lack of food.
-At the prison he would write Italian recipes and share with his fellow prisoners.
+On the life raft, Zamperini would talk with his fellow survivors and tell them of his mother’s recipes to divert their minds from the lack of food.
+At the prison, he would write Italian recipes and share with his fellow prisoners.
 He did not let the insults, abuses and beatings of the sadistic prison guard break his morale.

 The amazing life of Louis Zamperini – an Olympic runner – turned war hero, is a great source of inspiration for people all over the world.
 It is a story of extraordinary resilience, under the most excruciating circumstances.